 After surgery, patients may experience mild discomfort and numbness, which can be managed with medication prescribed by your doctor.
 Some swelling may also occur, which usually subsides within a few days.
 The endoscopic browlift procedure offers patients considerably smaller incisions, less bruising, less scarring and faster recovery times than the conventional procedure.
 Most patients can return to work after just a few days, although physical activity should be avoided for longer.

 While a browlift is considered a safe procedure, especially in the hands of an experienced surgeon, there are certain risks and complications associated with any type of surgery.
 Some of these may include infection, bleeding, lack of sensation, scarring or an inability to move the eyebrows or forehead.
-These risks are considered rare and can be discussed in detail with Dr. Baker prior to surgery.
+These risks are considered rare and can be discussed in detail with Dr. Asher prior to surgery.